 This course introduces and explains the physicochemical properties of biological macromolecules and their complexes, mostly in solution.
 The course offers an overview of protein and nucleic acid structures.
 Intra- and inter-molecular forces, helix-coil transitions and protein folding will be treated in a thermodynamical context.

-This course is the second of the two-term biophysical chemistry series; however, it has been constructed to be a stand-alone course and can be taken without taking Biophysics 520.
-Biophysics 521 provides an overview of key methodologies of contemporary biophysics and biophysical chemistry.
+Biophysics 521 is the second of the two-term biophysical chemistry series; however, it has been constructed to be a stand-alone course and can be taken without taking Biophysics 520.
+This course provides an overview of key methodologies of contemporary biophysics and biophysical chemistry.
 Principles of structure determination by X-ray diffraction, solution and solid-state NMR and electron microscopy will be covered.
 A variety of optical spectroscopic techniques, including UV/Vis, fluorescence, circular dichroism and cell imaging will be discussed.
 Methods for the separation and study of biological macromolecules and membranes including utracentrifugation, chromatography, electrophoresis, mass spectrometry and calorimetry will be introduced.

 (This course is a meet-together with Biophysics 450)

 This hands-on course teaches essential laboratory skills in Biophysics.
 Experiments cover sample preparation techniques, such as protein expression and purification; modern research methods such as atomic force microscopy, optical tweezers, NMR, X-ray crystallography, and computational techniques such as molecular dynamics simulation.
 The final project will allow students to explore a topic of interest in greater depth.

 (This course is a meet-together with Biophysics 495)